kevin-kaixu/partnet-symh/README.md

 # The PartNet Symmetry Hierarchy Dataset (PartNet-Symh)

-The PartNet-Symh dataset augments the PartNet dataset by adding a symmetry hierarchy of fine-grained parts for each shape.
+The PartNet-Symh dataset augments the PartNet dataset by adding a recursive hierarchical organization of fine-grained parts for each shape.
 The PartNet dataset was originally proposed in the paper "PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding".
 The symmetry hierarchies were used to train the PartNet model in our paper "PartNet: A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation".
 In general, PartNet-Symh can be used to train any Recursive Neural Networks models for part-level shape structure encoding/decoding, e.g., GRASS [Li et al. 2017].

 ### Introduction

 PartNet consists of 24 object categories.
 The 3D models in the dataset are composed of fine-grained parts.
-We construct a recursive symmetry hierarchy based on the fine-grained, point-sampled parts.
+We construct a recursive symmetry hierarchy [Wang et al. 2011] based on the fine-grained, point-sampled parts.
 We organize their dataset into the form of our PartNet dataset for the purpose of giving their models a hierarchy we designed.This dataset could enable and serve as a catalyst for many tasks such as shape analysis, dynamic 3D scene modeling and simulation, affordance analysis, and others.

 ### Dataset information